-With a highly regarded ability to balance practical, legal, and financial issues for clients, John “Jack” Griem concentrates his practice on intellectual property disputes and related litigation.
-He advocates for clients in patent, trademark, copyright and trade secret cases involving the pharmaceutical, diagnostic testing, medical products, consumer electronic, and semiconductor industries, among others.
+John “Jack” Griem concentrates his practice on intellectual property disputes and related litigation.
+With a highly regarded ability to balance practical, legal, and financial issues, he advocates for clients in cases involving the pharmaceutical, diagnostic testing, medical products, consumer electronic, and semiconductor industries, among others.
 His clients are based across the United States and around the world, and he advises on cross-border matters in such countries as Israel, China, and Canada.

 Jack represents clients in every phase of a dispute, from pre-suit investigation through trial and appeal, as well as in parallel or separate U.S. Patent and Trademark Office proceedings.
 He brings and defends against claims for damages and injunctive relief, and pursues recovery of attorneys’ fees where appropriate.
-Jack possesses a particularly in-depth knowledge of the issues that surface in complex pharmaceutical patent litigation under the Hatch-Waxman Act.
+Jack’s skill at thinking practically and predicting where matters are likely headed helps clients save money and get their cases resolved efficiently.